 There is a relatively small amount of sugar in this recipe.
 Most surprisingly the topping is whipped egg whites.
 You might have expected it to be a meringue type topping but this is just egg whites with no sugar.
-The pineapple and the small amount of sugar provides plenty of sweetness.
+Puddings with pineapple need only a small amount of sugar as the fruit itself provides plenty of sweetness.

 Simple Ingredients For a Tasty Pudding

 This is the sort of pudding that can be made at short notice as it is made from store cupboard items (if you generally buy tinned pineapple) since it is made from eggs, flour, milk and sugar plus the pineapple.
-Many of the recipes in the cookery book are like that.
-Our Grandmothers knew how to make delightful meals – both savoury and sweet, from basic ingredients
+Many of the recipes in the cookery book are like that as I think our Grandmothers knew how to make delightful meals – both savoury and sweet, from basic ingredients